-Small teams of field biologists deploy for two to six months each year to monitor Hawaiian monk seal populations at French Frigate Shoals, Laysan Island, Lisianski Island, Pearl and Hermes Reef, Midway Atoll, and Kure Atoll located in the Papahānaumokuāea Marine National Monument.
+Small teams of field biologists deploy for 2 to 6 months each year to monitor Hawaiian monk seal populations at French Frigate Shoals, Laysan Island, Lisianski Island, Pearl and Hermes Reef, Midway Atoll, and Kure Atoll located in the Papahānaumokuāea Marine National Monument.
 Field teams measure and tag all weaned seal pups, identify all individuals, conduct beach counts of seals, remove marine debris, and conduct additional scientific and recovery efforts to protect the Hawaiian monk seal population.

 Field Deployment and Living Conditions

 Prior to departure, teams receive 3–4 weeks of training that includes specialized wilderness first aid instruction.
 Field teams live in primitive tent camps where all food, water, equipment, and supplies are transported by ship—usually the NOAA Ship Oscar Elton Sette or a chartered vessel.
 Midway Atoll is accessible by plane and has buildings and more amenities.
 Strict quarantine procedures are followed when preparing items for deployment to the Northwestern Hawaiian Islands to make sure that alien pests (insects and seeds) are not introduced to these ecologically and culturally significant areas.

 The objectives for all sites include the following:

 - Measuring and tagging all weaned seal pups.